Why Investing in Manager Coaching Skills Transforms Company Culture

 PARTNER WITH YOUR PEOPLE MANAGERS | ‘How HR Can Help Managers With Talent Development

-The Benefits of Empowering Managers to Be Coaches
+The 4 Main Benefits of Empowering Managers to Be Coaches

 1) Facilitating Employee Development

-A survey of 6,000 employees conducted by the Chartered Institute of Personnel and Development found that managers greatly influence development outcomes.
-In fact, the quality of line managers and the support and training employees received were the most commonly cited factors in the report—they were mentioned by 40% of respondents who stated that their careers have met or exceeded their personal expectations.
+The Chartered Institute of Personnel and Development survey mentioned above found that managers greatly influence development outcomes.
+In fact, the quality of line managers and the support and training employees received were the most commonly cited factors in the report—40% of respondents mentioned them and stated that their careers have met or exceeded their personal expectations.

 Coaching is valuable for both short-term behavior changes and long-term career development and growth.
 It prepares people for career advancement by uncovering their goals and equipping them with the skills and experience they need to progress within the organization.